Fei0906/InSAR-Time-Series-Analysis-Fitting/README.md

 HOW TO RUN:

-  Simply run the runTSA.m and the reconstructed coseismic deformation field will pop out, and you can further click the 'TSA_EQ' button at the bottom left cornor to plot the         time series data for individual pixels.
+Simply run the runTSA.m and the reconstructed coseismic deformation fields will pop out, and you can further click the 'TSA_EQ' button at the bottom left cornor to plot the time series data for individual pixels.

 CITATION: